cosmos/ibc-go/docs/versioned_docs/version-v7.5.x/02-apps/02-interchain-accounts/10-legacy/02-integration.md

 > Please note that since ibc-go v6 the channel capability is claimed by the controller submodule and therefore it is not required for authentication modules to claim the capability in the `OnChanOpenInit` callback.
 Therefore the custom authentication module does not need a scoped keeper anymore.

+> Please note that since ibc-go v7.5.0 it is mandatory to register the gRPC query router after the creation of the host submodule's keeper, otherwise nodes will not start.
+The query router is used to execute on the host query messages encoded in the ICA packet data.
+Please the sample integration code below for more details.

 ## Example integration

 ```go